Is this online guitar training program worth the monthly subscription?

 The Live Lessons section is another precious gem that comes with your monthly or yearly subscription.
 Here you will have the chance to have daily sessions directly with JamPlay instructors through text chat and webcam-to-webcam video streams.

 The live lessons are great because they literally take the place of having a private guitar teacher right next to you.
 Often these live webcam sessions are “open discussion” which means you can come with questions you have on difficult topics.
-It’s just as good as having a real live guitar teacher you’re over-paying.
+It’s just as good as having a real live guitar teacher.
+That’s part of the reason JamPlay is so helpful – it’s the best of both worlds.

 Beyond that there is an archive of live lessons from the past.
 And they cover various topics like: